Covering Action on Conley Theory: Introduction

 Another interesting situation is when $\varphi$ is the negative gradient flow of a circle-valued Morse function $f$ on a closed manifold $M$ satisfying the Morse-Smale transversality condition.
 One can also define a chain complex, called the Novikov complex $(\mathcal{N}_{\ast}(f),\partial^{Nov})$, as in \cite{MR2017851,pajitnov2008circle}.
 However, $\partial^{Nov}$ is not a connection matrix.
 For instance, the differential $\partial^{Nov}$ corresponding to the example in Figure \ref{fig:my_labelfig} is non zero.
 In fact, $\partial^{Nov}(h_{2}^{4},h_{1}^{2}) = \partial^{Nov}(h_{1}^{3},h_{0}^{1}) = 1 - t^2$.
 On the other hand, the connection matrix is the null map.
 Hence, the zero entries of the connection matrix do not give information about the connections between the corresponding Morse sets.
 In this particular setting, the Novikov differential gives more information than the connection matrix.

-One approach to enrich the connection matrix is to consider a topological separation of the connecting set to obtain an additive property of the connection map, as done by McCord in \cite{MR936812}.
-However, in this separation it is not possible to distinguish, for example, the connections in Figure \ref{fig:dif_connec}, since both have the same connecting maps.
-Therefore, it is required to consider an algebraic structure capable of capturing more information on those connections, as the Novikov differential does.
+One approach to enrich the connection matrix is to consider a topological separation of the connecting sets to obtain an additive property of the connection map, as done by McCord in \cite{MR936812}.
+However, in this separation it is not possible to distinguish, for example, the connections in Figure \ref{fig:dif_connec}, since both have the same connection maps.
+Therefore, one must consider an algebraic structure capable of capturing more information on those connections, as the Novikov differential does.

 The goal in this paper is to define a chain complex associated to an invariant set $S$, not necessarily isolated, whose differential gives enriched information on the connections between the Morse sets of $S$.